seanyoung/lrpeg/README.md

 ## TODO

 - More tests
-- Better parse error information (now only the error offset is returned)
+- Better parse error information (now only the line and column is returned)
 - Better documentation
 - Detect unreachable alternatives